 This mission was conducted jointly with ACTIVE and involved flights of four different aircraft to sample the inflow into the storm (Dornier), the anvil (Falcon and Egrett) and the above anvil environment and convective overshoots (M55).
 Only a weak and late Hector developed on this day of which two stages are shown in the satellite (top) and radar (bottom) images in Fig. 10, with the flight paths of the M55 (top) and Falcon (bottom) overlaid.
-The two aircraft first headed north crossing Melville Island which was still quiet at this time.
-The M55 then flew a holding pattern upstream of the Tiwis perpendicular to the flow in order to characterize the background air between 14 and
+The two aircraft first headed north crossing Melville Island which was still quiet at this time (label 1 in figure).
+The M55 then flew a holding pattern upstream of the Tiwis perpendicular to the flow in order to characterize the background air between 14 and 19 km altitude into which the anvil would evolve (label 2 in panel a).
+The Falcon flew a similar pattern but further north to probe with its Lidar the high level cirrus associated with the massive mesoscale system above Papua New Guinea mentioned